-Secondly, the Story of Mississauga is concerned with community engagement.
+The Story of Mississauga is concerned, as well, with community engagement.
 It’s my understanding that residents will play a key role in the planning of the Story of Mississauga.

 Every community project, that promotes itself as a community-engagement initiative, involves a distinction between rhetoric and reality.

 At one end of the continuum, with regard to such a distinction, you can see a close alignment between the rhetoric (what is promised) and the reality (what happens in the end).

 At the other end of the continuum, there is no match between what’s promised, and what occurs.